DamianTellez/HouseSales_KingCount/README.md

 A study case lab corresponding to Module 6 of IBM Data Science Specialization powered by SkillsNetwork.

-We try to analyze the impact of each feature on house sales.
+We try to analyze the impact of each feature on house sales and prices.